grantjenks/python-wordsegment/README.rst

     >>> ws.BIGRAMS['<s> what']
     11779290.0

-The unigrams and bigrams data is stored in the `wordsegment_data` directory in the `unigrams.txt` and `bigrams.txt` files respectively.
+The unigrams and bigrams data is stored in the `wordsegment` directory in the `unigrams.txt` and `bigrams.txt` files respectively.

 Reference and Indices